BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Experimental Results

-\subsection{Accuracy and performance of analytical solutions}
+\subsection{Accuracy and Performance of Analytical Solutions}

 In order to evaluate the precision and speed of the analytical solutions, we conducted comparisons with results from COMSOL simulations using a variety of specific stress gradients.
-We generated approximately 500 wire segments, with lengths varying from $10\mu m$ to $50\mu m$, all maintaining a uniform width of $1 \mu m$.
+We randomly generated 500 single wire segments samples, with lengths varying from $10\mu m$ to $50\mu m$, all maintaining a uniform width of $1 \mu m$.
 These segments were subjected to current densities spanning from $-5\times10^9 A/m^2$ to $5\times10^{10} A/m^2$.
-We also set other parameters, including $e = 1.6 \times 10^{-19} C$, $Z^* = 10$, $E_a = 1.1eV$, $B = 1\times10^{11}$, $D_0 = 5.2 \times 10^{-5}m^2/s$, $\rho = 2.2 \times 10^{-8} \Omega m$, $\Omega = 8.78 \times 10^{-30} m^3$, and $\sigma_{crit} = 5 \times 10^8 Pa$ In the evaluation of our analytical solutions, the wire segments were modeled with non-zero boundary flux to represent their placement within the multisegment trees.
+Other physical parameters are set as $e = 1.6 \times 10^{-19} C$, $Z^* = 10$, $E_a = 1.1eV$, $B = 1\times10^{11}$, $D_0 = 5.2 \times 10^{-5}m^2/s$, $\rho = 2.2 \times 10^{-8} \Omega m$, $\Omega = 8.78 \times 10^{-30} m^3$, and $\sigma_{crit} = 5 \times 10^8 Pa$.
+In the evaluation of our analytical solutions, the wire segments were modeled with non-zero boundary flux to represent their placement within the multi-segment trees.
 For each segment, we collected data at 30 spatial positions $x\in [0,L]$ and across 100 time intervals from 0 to $1\times10^{8}$ seconds to account for aging time $t$.
 These segments were individually analyzed using COMSOL and benchmarked against our analytical solution.
-We employed the root mean square error (RMSE) to measure discrepancies, noting that the stress values $\sigma(x,t)$ ranged from $-1.1\times10^{8}$ to $4.6\times10^{8}$.
-With our analytical approach, we achieved an average RMSE of $3.3\times10^{4}$, correlating to an average error margin of 0.006\%.
-The analytical solver recorded an average processing time of 0.01 seconds per segment, in stark contrast to COMSOL’s 7.5 seconds, resulting in a computational speedup of approximately 750 times.
-This demonstrates that our first-stage analytical solver delivers both rapid and precise results when juxtaposed with the finite element method (FEM)-based COMSOL simulations.
-Figure~\ref{fig:analytical_vs_comsol} illustrates the comparative results of our analytical solution versus COMSOL for segments both with and without voids, achieved using $M=5$ in the analytical calculations.
-This optimal value of $M=5$ was established through experimental determination and was consistently applied in all aspects of this study.
+We employed the root mean square error (RMSE) to measure discrepancies, noting that the stress values $\sigma(x,t)$ ranged from $-1.1\times10^{8}$ to $4.6\times10^{8}$ Pa.
+With our analytical approach, we achieved an \textbf{average RMSE of} $\mathbf{3.3\times10^{4}}$ Pa, correlating to an \textbf{average error margin of 0.006\%}.
+The analytical solver recorded an average processing time of 0.01 seconds per segment, in stark contrast to COMSOL’s 7.5 seconds, resulting in a \textbf{computational speedup of approximately} $\mathbf{750\times}$.
+This demonstrates that our first-stage analytical solver delivers both rapid and precise results when juxtaposed with FEM-based COMSOL simulations.

+Fig.~\ref{fig:analytical_vs_comsol} illustrates the comparative results of our analytical solution versus COMSOL for segments with and without voids, achieved with $M=5$ in the analytical calculations, which was decided by experimental determination and consistently applied throughout this study.

-\subsection{Overall accuracy and performance analysis}
+\subsection{Overall Accuracy and Performance Analysis}